 • Asking neighbors if they’d join a monthly circle

-I emphasized that growth can be slow—trees grow a little at a time.
+• I emphasized that growth can be slow—trees grow incrementally.

 Sheila realized she had more leaves (supportive people) than she recognized.
-She was guided to strengthen these connections, increasing resilience.
+She strengthened these connections, increasing resilience.

-Shame, fatigue, and fear of judgment were externalized.
+We externalized shame, fatigue, and fear of judgment.

-The therapist helped her build a plan using tree metaphors:
+I helped her build a plan using metaphors:

 • “Roots” → grounding techniques